Skip to Content

 Creator and Vision

-At least initially and currently, RitoSwap was conceived and built end-to-end by Rito, also known by his music alias Rito Rhymes, with assistance from AI models including Claude and ChatGPT.
+RitoSwap is conceived and built end-to-end by Rito, also known by his music alias Rito Rhymes, with assistance from AI models including Claude and ChatGPT.
 The project serves as a comprehensive showcase of multi-disciplinary expertise across product development, brand management, UX design, and technology integration.

 Rito standing in red suit in neon lit futuristic background

-Rito serves as Chief Integration Officer through RitoVision, his hybrid studio and consultancy.
-This project demonstrates the harmonious integration of multiple roles including full-stack engineering, UX design, product strategy, brand management, music production, and creative direction.
+Rito serves as a multi-hyphenate Chief Product Officer, UX & Design Leader, and Full-Stack Engineer through RitoVision, his hybrid studio and consultancy.
+This project demonstrates the harmonious integration of multiple roles that would often take a full team of specialists to execute including full-stack engineering, UX design, product strategy, brand management, music production, and creative direction.

 Red RitoVision logo